Closed-Loop Nash Competition for Liquidity: Comparison to Other Forms of Interactions

 To better understand the closed-loop Nash equilibrium, one natural reference point is the case where the agents cooperate perfectly, in that a ``central planner'' chooses all of their controls $\dot\varphi=(\dot\varphi^1,\ldots,\dot\varphi^N)$ simultaneously in order to maximize the agents' average welfare:

-By symmetry, maximizing the average welfare of the agents is equivalent to a single agent problem with price impact parameter $N\lambda$.\footnote{Put differently, in the ``mean-field scaling'' where each agent has mass $1/N$ so that the total mass of agents does not depend on $N$, the central-planner problem is exactly the same as each single agent's.} Up to this adjustment the analysis is in complete analogy to~\cite{GARLEANU16}. \paragraph{Optimum}
+By symmetry, maximizing the average welfare of the agents is equivalent to a single agent problem with price impact parameter $N\lambda$.\footnote{Put differently, in the ``mean-field scaling'' where each agent has mass $1/N$ so that the total mass of agents does not depend on $N$, the central-planner problem is exactly the same as each single agent's.} Up to this adjustment the analysis is in complete analogy to~\cite{GARLEANU16}.
+For easy reference, Section~S1 of the supplementary appendix contains a concise derivation of these results.